-Walk with me.
-Wouldn’t it be great if, like Abraham, we heard those words from God?
-After a long, stressful day at work, or a big, blow-up fight with your spouse, or when faced with a huge life decision… Walk with me.
-On the days when we could really use a face-to-face with the Creator of the Universe, the only one who can see past the current crisis – how can we walk with God?
+Just imagine – after a long, stressful day at work, or a big, blow-up fight with your spouse, or when facing a huge life decision… Walk with me.
+On the days when we could really use a face-to-face with the Creator of the Universe, the only one who can see past the current crisis, how can we walk with God?

 Abraham, the only person in the Bible to be called a friend of God, talked with God – praises, doubts, regrets, everything.
 And he listened to God.
-Ultimately through it all, he trusted God.
+Ultimately, through it all, he trusted God.
 And that’s what made him so great.
-His faith was honest and real with God.
+His faith was honest and real.

 Through the good and the bad, through faith and doubts, Abraham walked with God.

 What about you?
 You have one life and one choice.
 Walk with God or walk alone.